AntonioNoack/RemsStudio/README.md

 ## Build

 To build Rem's Studio, I am using Intellij Idea (the community edition is free).
-It should work in other IDEs as well, you just need to add all libraries.
+It should work in other IDEs as well, you just need to add Rem's Engine as a '.jar' library.
 In Intellij Idea set the memory of the compiler (Settings/Build/Compiler) to more than 700 MB, as it becomes awfully slow with that amount, or even crashes.

 The main class for starting the video editor is me.anno.remsstudio.Runner.